jakartaee/validation-tck/setup-examples/maven/readme.md

-# Maven setup example to run the JSR-380 TCK
+# Maven setup example to run the Jakarta Bean Validation TCK

 This is an example setup to run the Jakarta Bean Validation TCK 2.0 against Glassfish 5 using [Maven](https://maven.apache.org).